 Prerequisite: Successful completion of Trigonometry CP or Algebra 2 CP and teacher recommendation.
 This course prepares students to study college calculus, with applications and exercises selected for calculus relevance.
 Topics in Algebra, Trigonometry and Analytical Geometry are thoroughly explored.
 Only students who have met the prerequisite should enroll in this course.
 A TI-83 or TI-84 graphing calculator is required for this course.
 TEXT: Pre-Calculus With LIMITS, Cengage Learning, 2017 by Larson and Battaglia

-3502 Pre-Calculus Honors Year Grades 11, 12 4 Credits
+Year 3502 Pre-Calculus Honors 4 Credits Grades 11, 12

 Prerequisite: Successful completion of Algebra 2 Honors or mastery of Algebra 2 CP and teacher recommendation.
 This course prepares students to study college calculus, with applications and exercises selected for calculus relevance.
 Topics in Algebra, Trigonometry and Analytical Geometry are thoroughly explored at an accelerated pace.
 Only students who have met the prerequisite in Trigonometry or Algebra II Honors should elect this course.
 A TI-83 or TI-84 graphing calculator is required for this course.

-TEXT: PRECALCULUS with Limits, CENGAGE Learning 2018
+TEXT: PRECALCULUS with Limits, CENGAGE Learning 2018 department head.
+This course is a study of elementary concepts in statistics and probability.
+This course will give students an understanding of the main ideas of statistics and useful skills for working with data.
+Topics will include exploratory data analysis, probability models, random variables, probability distributions, and statistical inference.
+A TI 84 graphing calculator is required for this course.

-3699 Statistics and Probability CP Year Grade 12 4 Credits
+3699 Statistics and Probability CP Year Grade 12 4 Credits Prerequisite: Successful completion of Algebra 2, teacher recommendation, and approval of